 Cities are being bombarded with transportation options to help move residents, commuters, and visitors from place to place.
-The roadways are now crowded with ride share vehicles like Uber and Lyft.
+The roadways are now crowded with rideshare vehicles like Uber and Lyft.
 In addition to pedestrians, walkways are crowded with bicycles, electric bikes, mopeds, hoverboards, and Segways.
-Add to all this electric scooters.
+Add to all these electric scooters.

 In early May 2018, Bird, an electric scooter company launched in Atlanta, followed up with rollouts in Los Angeles, San Diego, Washington, DC, San Francisco, and Austin.
 The electric scooter is a pay-as-you-go vehicle – unlocked for $1 with a smartphone, users are charged fifteen cents a minute to travel short distances, often less than two miles.
 The electric scooter can run up to speeds of 15 miles per hour.
 Other companies offering electric scooter service are Lime and Spin.

 Unsafe Use of Electric Scooters Leads to Accidents